 Giant Cupcake Painting – Original | BananaJamana

 Kicking off this Five of the Best is the one and only Jamie Jo, who has been sharing her artistic abilities on YouTube for years – and has gained quite a following doing so.

-Whether you’re a fan of pop culture, Pokémon, anime or Disney, there’s something for everyone on Jamie’s channel.
-She’s wowed us with realistic paintings of Newt Scamander and Harley Quinn, had us in disbelief with her portraits of Moana and Miguel Rivera, and left us audibly “awe-ing” over her adorable takes of Pokémon.
-Her talent is out of this world and has afforded her some much deserved success, including her very own gallery show.
-(Which we hope is the first of many.)
+Whether you’re a fan of pop culture, Pokémon, anime, or Disney, there’s something for everyone on Jamie’s channel.
+She’s wowed us with realistic paintings of Newt Scamander and Harley Quinn, had us in disbelief with her portraits of Moana and Miguel Rivera, and left us audibly aww-ing over her adorable takes on Pokémon.
+Her talent is out of this world and has afforded her some much-deserved success, including her very own gallery show.
+(We hope it’s the first of many.)

 We can’t wait to see where Jamie’s art takes her.
 She has a bright future ahead of her, so we know whatever it is will be a wonderful adventure!

 Tangled Lantern Scene Speedpaint Collab w/ Cotton Bun | Chloe Rose Art

 It’s not a secret that we here at TenEighty HQ love Chloe Rose, and it’s not just because she was kind enough to lend her artistic skills to our 2017 physical magazine.
 She’s bringing variety to the art video genre, and we’re absolutely hooked on her channel!